Complete Hawaii Volcano & Lava Viewing Guide

 Nahuku (Thurston Lava Tube)

+The lava tube may be closed so check the link at the beginning of the article for updates.
 First discovered in 1913 by Lorrin Thurston, a newspaper publisher on the island, Nahuku is a massive cavelike lava tube that’s been updated with electric lights to help guide you through the tube’s chambers.
 With high ceilings and a flat rock floor, it’s the perfect opportunity to learn how lava flows shape the earth as they proceed.
 Some segments of the tube are completely dark and unlit, with uneven floors and low ceilings.
 Adventurous explorers who dare to venture the 50 yards into this section of the tube are rewarded with an intense physical experience that’s rewarded with an exit among a tropical rainforest.
 Bring a good flashlight if you would like to go all the way through.

 Chain of Craters Road